HardlyDifficult/Crypto/Script.md

 <hr>

-What Exactly Did Bitcoin Cash Change?
+What Did Bitcoin Cash Change?

 Bitcoin Cash technically only made one small change from Bitcoin at the time.